 Under state and federal law, an electronic signature is treated the same way as a handwritten signature.
 This is covered by the Federal Electronic Signatures in Global and National Commerce (ESIGN) Act for interstate or foreign transactions and the Uniform Electronic Transactions Act (UETA) at the state level for other types of transactions.
 These laws state that a contract cannot be declared legally invalid simply because it is electronically signed and/or provided in an electronic format.

 Electronic signatures are mainly used with contracts and both parties must agree to use the electronic signature.
 Documents that must be notarized cannot use an electronic signature.

 If you need help with an electronic non-disclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.